-Clinical Context: Useful to treat inflammatory and allergic reactions.
-By reversing increased capillary permeability and suppressing PMN activity, may decrease inflammation.
+Clinical Context: Methylprednisolone is useful to treat inflammatory and allergic reactions.
+By reversing increased capillary permeability and suppressing PMN activity, it may decrease inflammation.

-Clinical Context: Used for the passive immunization of any person with a wound that might be contaminated with tetanus spores.
+Clinical Context: Diphtheria-tetanus toxoid is used for the passive immunization of any person with a wound that might be contaminated with tetanus spores.

 Tetanus results from elaboration of an exotoxin from Clostridium tetani.
 A booster injection in previously immunized individuals is recommended to prevent this potentially lethal syndrome.
 Patients who may not have been immunized against C tetani products (eg, immigrants, the elderly) should receive tetanus immune globulin (Hyper-Tet)

-Clinical Context: Used for passive immunization of any person with a wound that might be contaminated with tetanus spores.
+Clinical Context: Tetanus immune globulin is used for passive immunization of any person with a wound that might be contaminated with tetanus spores.